What Does Depression Feel Like?

 Depression is all-encompassing, like a haze that has descended upon your mind and life that can’t be cleared.

-Depression is the most common disabling illness to affect the world’s population.
+Depression is among the most common illnesses to affect the world’s population.
 Affecting mood, mind and body, it is characterised by feelings, memories and experiences being perceived through a lens of despair, fragility, fatigue or defeat.

 Often, depression can feel like a life sentence: an experience doomed to minimise your ability to live with purpose, richly and fully, or experience relationships and connections with meaning.
 This however, is just depression talking – and feeling a loss or absence of such things while coping with depression does not need to take away your capacity to experience these wonderful parts of life.